NaSHA's Shooting Horse Schools

 Interested in the shooting horse discipline?
 That's what we're here for!

-What makes NaSHA clinics different?
+What makes NaSHA schools different?

 We’re not here to impress you — we’re here to empower you.